Game Boy Advance Video

-Game Boy Advance Video was a format for putting full color, full-motion videos onto Game Boy Advance ROM cartridges.
+Game Boy Advance Video is a discontinued format for putting full color, full-motion videos onto Game Boy Advance ROM cartridges.
 These videos are playable using the Game Boy Advance system's screen and sound hardware.
-They were all published by Majesco Entertainment, except for the Pokémon Game Boy Advance Video cartridges, which were published by Nintendo.
-Most cartridges were developed by DC Studios, Inc., except for the few labelled "Movie Pak" which were developed by 4Kids Entertainment's subsidiary 4Kids Technology, Inc. The video cartridges are colored white for easy identification and are sold as Game Boy Advance Video Paks; these offer the same 240×160 resolution as standard Game Boy Advance games, except for the Shrek and Shark Tale pack, which is at 112p.
+They were all published by Majesco, except for the Pokémon Game Boy Advance Video cartridges, which were published by Nintendo.
+Most cartridges were developed by DC Studios, Inc., except for the few labelled "Movie Pak" which were developed by 4Kids Entertainment's subsidiary 4Kids Technology, Inc. The video cartridges are colored light grey for easy identification and are sold as Game Boy Advance Video Paks; these offer the same 240×160 resolution as standard Game Boy Advance games, except for the Shrek and Shark Tale Video Pak, which lowers the resolution to 112p.

 History

 The product was originally announced as GBA-TV in 2003.
 Game Boy Advance Video Paks first became available in North America in May 2004.
 In June 2004, Majesco had expanded its Game Boy Advance Video licenses into other categories.
 They had also expanded the library to include shows from Nickelodeon, Nick Jr., Cartoon Network, and Funimation, in addition to the existing 4Kids cartridges.
 In November 2004, Majesco started to sell GBA Video Paks featuring several Disney Channel animated series, including Brandy & Mr. Whiskers, Kim Possible, Lilo & Stitch: The Series, and The Proud Family.
 In November 2005, Majesco began to sell GBA Video Paks featuring full-length animated films from DreamWorks Animation including Shrek 2 and Shark Tale.
 A special GBA Video Pak containing the films Shrek and Shark Tale combined into one cartridge was released in 2006.

+Game Boy Advance Video Paks were the feature prize in the October 2004 issue of Nintendo Power as part of its players poll sweepstakes, in which five grand prize winners would receive a Game Boy Advance SP and 20 GBA Video Paks.
+Most GBA Video Paks contained 2-4 episodes of a Tv series, totalling about 40-45 minutes.
+A few contained full ~90 minute films, all by DreamWorks Animation.
+Standard GBA Video Paks cost US$9.95, while GBA Video Movie Paks cost US$19.99.

+The final three Cartoon Network compilation cartridges, plus the Teenage Mutant Ninja Turtles and Yu-Gi-Oh! cartridges, were also released in a French version in Europe.